reactgraphqlacademy/rest-to-graphql-workshop/README.md

 ### Tasks

 - [ ] 1.
-Create a Character type in your schema.
-Here is the [documentation of the character endpont](https://rickandmortyapi.com/documentation/#character-schema).
+Create a `Character` type in your schema.
+Use the [documentation of the character endpont](https://rickandmortyapi.com/documentation/#character-schema) to define the shape of the `Character` type.

   - [ ] 1.1.
 Add a `characters` field to the Query type.
+You can replace the `books` field from Query type on line 32 with `characters` since we won't use books.
+The `characters` field should return an array of [Character].
   - [ ] 1.2.
 Add a `characters` resolver to the Query's resolvers.
+You can replace the `books` field from Query type on line 40 with `characters` since we won't use books.
+You can return the mock characters array which is in the scope and defined at the bottom of the file index.js.
+  - [ ] 1.3 You should be able to manually test the `characters` query in Playground at [http://localhost:4000/](http://localhost:4000/)

 - [ ] 2.
-Create an Episode type in your schema.
-Here is the [documentation of the episode endpont](https://rickandmortyapi.com/documentation/#episode-schema).
+Create an `Episode` type in your schema.
+Use the [documentation of the episode endpont](https://rickandmortyapi.com/documentation/#episode-schema) to define the shape of the `Episode` type.
+Here you are practicing what you've learned on the previous task (1).

+  - [ ] 2.1.
+Add an `episodes` field to the Query type.
+The `episodes` field should return an array of [Episode]
+  - [ ] 2.2.
+Add an `episodes` resolver to the Query's resolvers.
+You can return the mock episodes array which is in the scope and defined at the bottom of the file index.js.
+  - [ ] 2.3 You should be able to manually test the `episodes` query in Playground at [http://localhost:4000/](http://localhost:4000/)

 - [ ] 3.
-Create a relationship between Episode type in your schema.
-Please have a look at the [documentation of the episode endpont](https://rickandmortyapi.com/documentation/#episode-schema) to see how to get the episodes of a given character (heads up! we are calling the field in Characters `episodes` but the REST API is calling it `episode`).
-Hints

-  - You need to add a Character type in the resolvers object and an episodes field to it.
-Similar to the Author type and books field in the [documentation](https://www.apollographql.com/docs/apollo-server/essentials/data#resolver-map)
-  - You can filter the episodes in our case using the `mapEpisodeUrlToEpisode` defined at the bottom of this file `src/index.js` of this project.

-- [ ] 4.
 Replace the mock data using https://rickandmortyapi.com/documentation/#rest.

   - You can use the `fetchEpisodes` and `fetchCharacters` defined at the bottom of this file `src/index.js`
-  - You'll need to replace mock data in 3 different places:
+  - You'll need to replace mock data in 2 different places:
     - Query characters
     - Query episodes

-    - Field episodes in the Character type
+- [ ] 4.
+Create a relationship between Episode type and Character type in your schema.
+Please have a look at the [documentation of the episode endpont](https://rickandmortyapi.com/documentation/#episode-schema) to see how to get the episodes of a given character (heads up! we are calling the field in our Characters `episodes` but the REST API is calling the field that returns an array of episodes as `episode` - singular).
+Hints

+  - You need to add a `Character` key in the resolvers object and an object with an `episodes` key in `Character`.
+Similar to the Author type and books field in the [documentation](https://www.apollographql.com/docs/apollo-server/essentials/data#resolver-map).
+Hint: The first argument of the resolver is the 'parent' type, in this case, the parent of the `episodes` field is the `Character`. parent.episode gives you the array of episodes returned from the REST API.
+  - You can filter the episodes in our case using the `mapEpisodeUrlToEpisode` defined at the bottom of this file `src/index.js`.

 - [ ] 5.
 Create a query that returns a single Character given an id.
 You need to fetch the character using `https://rickandmortyapi.com/documentation/#get-a-single-character`